Pedestrians and bicyclists crossing a city bridge.

 Wingårdhs’ Aula Medica rises above the traditional cottage – Stenbrottet (the stone quarry) from 1771 – blending old and new Swedish architecture.
 It was completed in 2013 for the medical university Karolinska Institutet, which selects the Nobel Prize laureates in Medicine or Physiology.

 Malmö’s Turning Torso, designed by Santiago Calatrava, is the world’s first twisting skyscraper and Scandinavia’s second tallest tower at 190 metres.
-In 2015, it won the Council on Tall Buildings and Urban Habitat's (CTBUH) ‘10 Year Award’.
+Located in the Western Harbour, Västra hamnen, it dominates the Malmö skyline.

 A supermodern geometrical building behind traditional Swedish red wooden houses in a park with green grass and trees, blue sky in the background.